Council and District Recruiting

 Unit leaders and Unit Commissioners working in collaboration with local units to guarantee all youth who are participating, that applications have been processed.
 Conduct inventories twice a year in October and April.

-The boy talk recruiting presentation is a three to five minute talk to potential boys who are interested in joining the Scouting program usually held during the day.
+The school talk recruiting presentation is a three to five minute talk to potential members who are interested in joining the Scouting program usually held during the day.
 In addition, to school presentations, can be given at community centers, churches, and directly to other youth organizations.

 To enroll prospective Lions, Tigers, Cub Scouts, Boy Scouts and their families into existing packs and troops, and to enlist parent participation in the program.